Birthday parties can be a ton of fun and have a ton of character without costing a ton of money.

 I also added some silly glasses, headbands and a selfie stick.
 Plus this photo wall sign.

-You can download and print the photo wall sign here for free.
+You can download and print the photo wall sign here.

 DIY Hacks & Easy Theme Ideas